jbenet/hashpipe/README.md

 ## Use Case

 If you tell people to pipe things directly into the shell...
 Don't do that.
-If you're going to _at least_ provide them a hash to ensure that man-in-the-middle attacks or compromised CDNs do not hurt your users.
+If you're going to, _at least_ provide them a hash to ensure that man-in-the-middle attacks or compromised CDNs do not hurt your users.

 ```
 curl http://you.shouldnt.be/doing/this | hashpipe Qmepk1VCHpjyCmWeh61vyDKsWfKymyrBQLcmUpXUdUd3yM | sh